ZhenyingZhu/StudyNotes/SystemDesign.md

 Message passing and RPC

 - message passing and RPC are not stream processors: they are mainly used in actor frameworks as a communication module to handle concurrency and distributed execution
-- comm between actors are one-to-one and ephemeral.
+- comm between actors are one-to-one and ephemeral **[KEY]**.
 Stream processor event logs are durable and multi-subscriber
 - actors can comm in arbitary ways, for example cyclic request/response, while stream processor are set up in acyclic pipelines and input streams are well defined
 - actor frameworks do not guarantee message delivery